Landing zone and root drive

 I have only this 1TB drive and cant move the files to somewhere to integrate them again.

-#2 Updated by dinomic about 10 years ago
+#2 Updated by dinomic over 11 years ago

 I too experienced this, having a 60GB SSD as the system drive, also not in the pool.
 As soon as there's a backlog of files to process via Greyhole, the SSD gets full up and the system just dies (as there's no more disk space on the system drive).